metrorailings/OwlBlog/content/posts/2022-circa-millions-week-9-predictions.md

 ##### _History_

 These two met earlier in the year.
 It was a complete rout by the Seahawks defense, who tallied up several sacks against Arizona.
+That being said, the Cardinals could have won the game if Kliff Kingsbury only took the field goals instead of going for all those fourth downs.

+***

+### Uncertain

+***

+This is a difficult game to call.
+Arizona's defense effectively shut down Seattle's top-flight offense last time.
+The Seahawks only won convincingly thanks to Kyler Murray regressing to depressed form and Kliff Kingsbury absolutely refusing multiple field goals.